 The Responsible Person is given ten (10) days to resolve the situation.

 If the situation still exists after ten (10) days, you may file a second complaint with OC Animal Care by calling the Operations Desk at 714-796-6442.

-If OC Animal Care is not contacted within a reasonable time (as determined by OC Animal Care) of the initial contact of the responsible party, the complaint will expire.
+If OC Animal Care is not contacted within a reasonable time (as determined by OC Animal Care) of the initial contact of the Responsible Person, the complaint will expire.

 Once the Complainant requests further action on a second complaint, the Barking Dog Program Specialist shall initiate the issuance of a civil citation.

 • The purpose of issuing a civil citation is to encourage voluntary and complete compliance with the County code to eliminate barking dog nuisances for the protection and benefit of the entire community.
 The issuance of a civil citation is solely at the County’s discretion and is one option the County has to address barking dog violations.

 • If the Complainant requests to have a civil citation issued, an Animal Control Officer shall respond to the complainant’s residence.

 • The Complainant shall be advised of the necessity of attending the administrative hearing if the Responsible Person contests the citation.
 If the Complainant does not attend the scheduled hearing, the citation shall be dismissed in favor of the Responsible Person.

 • The Animal Control Officer shall then attempt to contact the Responsible Person.
 The Responsible Person shall be advised of the second complaint and the request for a civil citation.
 The Animal Control Officer shall advise the Responsible Person of the option of paying the fine and abating the nuisance or contesting the citation at the administrative hearing.
 The Responsible Person may opt to pay the fine immediately to the Animal Control Officer on scene.